amm926616/lrcdl/README.md

 # lrcdl

-lrcdl is a command-line tool for fetching lyrics from track files using https://lrclib.net.
+lrcdl is a command-line tool for fetching lyrics from audio files using https://lrclib.net.

 ## Installation